IDNI/tau-lang/README.md

 rr => (rec_relation)* tau.
 ```

-where `tau_rec_relation` stands for a tau recursive relations, `tau_rec_relation`
+where `tau_rec_relation` stands for a tau recurrence relations, `tau_rec_relation`
 for a tau recursive relation, `bf_rec_relation` for a bf recursive relation and
 `tau` stands for a tau formula.

-Thus, they are a collection of Tau recursive relations and a main formula, p.e.:
+Thus, they are a collection of Tau recurrence relations and a main formula, p.e.:

 ```
 g[0](Y) :::= {T}.